mainsail-crew/MainsailOS/site/docs/manual-firmware-compilation.md

 # Manual klipper firmware compilation

 :::info
-RatOS automatically compiles firmware for your board when klipper is updated.
-You shouldn't have to do this unless something is broken.
+RatOS automatically compiles firmware for your board when klipper is updated, if that fails, the [RatOS Configurator](http://ratos.local/configure?step=1) will assist you in flashing your board in one of multiple ways.
+You shouldn't have to do this unless something is severely broken.
 :::

 If you need to compile the firmware for your board yourself, here's how you do it.